Articles LaTeX math mode

 $\left(\frac{a}{b}\right)$

-% Manual sizing when needed:
+% Manual steps when you want control:

 $\big( \Big( \bigg( \Bigg($

-Alignment Nightmares
+Alignment

 \begin{align}